+If you're always ending up with a lot of leftover buttermilk on hand after using just a few ounces for a recipe, this is a handy way to use up the rest.
 We start this coleslaw just as in the recipe above, thinly slicing the vegetables (a mandoline works, but a food processor is faster) and purging them of excess moisture.
 The dressing is made with lots of tangy buttermilk, plus mayo, mustard, apple cider vinegar, and sugar.
-If you're always ending up with a lot of leftover buttermilk on hand after using just a few ounces for a recipe, this is a handy way to use some of it.

 The dressing for this spicy coleslaw starts with sour cream, which adds richness to mayonnaise and buttermilk.
-The slaw gets a little Tex-Mex flair from cumin, cilantro, lime, and jalapeños—we recommend seeding the pepper for a milder, more crowd-pleasing dish.
+The slaw gets a little Tex-Mex flair from cumin, cilantro, lime, and jalapeños—we recommend seeding the pepper for a milder dish.

 Looking for a dairy-free coleslaw?
 This one skips the mayo in favor of a dressing made with apple cider vinegar, sugar, olive oil, garlic, black pepper, and celery seed.
 We use a 1:1 ratio of vinegar to sugar in order to get the right balance of sweet and tangy.